aiAdrian/flatland_railway_extension/README.md

 ##### Permission to use
-If you use this or any idea out of this code for in any academic publication - you must credit the authors.
+If you use this or any idea out of this code for/in any academic publication - you must credit the authors.
 No commerical use allowed.